 Lake Victoria is the largest lake in Africa, straddling the borders of Tanzania, Uganda and Kenya.

+The disaster underscores the issue of dangerous overcrowding on aging ferries in the region.
 Ferries in Tanzania are often overcrowded, with the lack of an accurate passenger manifest complicating rescue operations.
-The disaster highlights the issue of dangerous overcrowding on ferries in the region.

-In 2011, some 200 people were killed after an overloaded vessel – carrying more than 1,000 passengers despite an official capacity of 620 – hit strong winds off the island of Zanzibar in the Indian Ocean.
+In 2011, about 200 people died when an overloaded vessel – carrying more than 1,000 passengers despite an official capacity of 620 – hit strong winds off the island of Zanzibar in the Indian Ocean.

 CNN’s Stephanie Busari, Farai Sevenzo, Jennifer Hauser and Bethlehem Feleke contributed to this report.